niell-ion/derail-docs/docs/derail_setup.md

   * The reader face is parallel to the derail’s metal plate.

+**Step 7.**
-7. Weld the sensor and bracket assembly to the derail as shown in the installation drawing.
+* Weld the sensor and bracket assembly to the derail as shown in the installation drawing.

+---

 ### For Swing-Style Derail

 !!!
 Note
     Stand for swing-style derail sensor provided by Marmon

+**Step 1:**
-1. Locate the sensor bracket on the provided stand.
+Locate the sensor bracket on the provided stand.

+**Step 2:**
-2. Bolt the bracket securely to the stand using the supplied fasteners.
+Bolt the bracket securely to the stand using the supplied fasteners.

+**Step 3.**
-3. Verify alignment of the bracket before proceeding.
+Verify alignment of the bracket before proceeding.

+---

 ### Liquid-Tight tubing

 !!!
 Note
     Liquid tight tubing provided by Marmon

-**1. Measure and Cut Tubing**
+**Step 1: Measure and Cut Tubing**

 * Measure the required length of tubing from the sensor to the controller enclosure.